 Enrollment in the MLT Program is limited by availability of clinical training space.
 If more students reach the clinical assignment phase of the program than there are clinical spaces available, the students will be ranked according to their GPA in the MLT courses.
 If necessary, overall college GPA will be considered as a tiebreaker.
 The students of the lowest rank will be considered to be alternates and will be assigned to a hospital when space becomes available.

 The final part of the MLT program consists of rotating through the different departments of a hospital laboratory.
 Travel to and from these sites is entirely the student’s responsibility.
 The student will also be expected to periodically attend class or meetings at the college campus during clinical times.
 Whenever possible, students will be rotated through multiple clinical facilities to maximize each student’s clinical experience.
 The final decision about clinical assignments will be made by the MLT Program Director.
+Students will be assigned a minimum number of hours in each clinical rotation.
+Any additional service work, outside of required academic hours, will be noncompulsory and unpaid.
 A current list of clinical facilities utilized can be found below.

 Wayne Memorial Hospital